cai-hhu/omero-scripts/README.md

 ## Custom omero server script collection

-Script used and maintained by the CAi @HHU.
+Scripts used and maintained by the CAi @HHU.